First Crusade: Aftermath and legacy

 There were many who had gone home before reaching Jerusalem, and many who had never left Europe at all.
 When the success of the Crusade became known, these people were mocked and scorned by their families and threatened with excommunication by the pope.
 Back at home in Western Europe, those who had survived to reach Jerusalem were treated as heroes.
 Robert II of Flanders was nicknamed Hierosolymitanus thanks to his exploits.
-Among the participants in the later Crusade of 1101 were Stephen of Blois, and Hugh of Vermandois, both of whom had returned home before reaching Jerusalem.
+Among the participants in the later Crusade of 1101 were Stephen of Blois and Hugh of Vermandois, both of whom had returned home before reaching Jerusalem.
 This crusader force was almost annihilated in Asia Minor by the Seljuks, but the survivors helped to reinforce the kingdom upon their arrival in Jerusalem.

 There is limited written evidence of the Islamic reaction dating from before 1160, but what there is indicates the crusade was barely noticed.
 This may be the result of a cultural misunderstanding in that the Turks and Arabs did not recognise the crusaders as religiously motivated warriors seeking conquest and settlement, assuming that the crusaders were just the latest in a long line of Byzantine mercenaries.
 Also, the Islamic world remained divided among rival rulers in Cairo, Damascus, Aleppo, and Baghdad.
 There was no pan-Islamic counter-attack, giving the crusaders the opportunity to consolidate.
-However in the 1110's, the Seljuk Sultan Muhammad I Tapar, would order many great Islamic counterattacks led by warriors like Mawdud, Aqsunqur al-Bursuqi, Bursuq II, and Ilghazi but all of them would fail.
-It was only till Imad al-Din Zengi when the Muslims would lead successful counterattacks and invasions of the Crusader states, slowly chipping away towns and land from them, until they squeezed them to extinction.
+In the 1110s, the Seljuk sultan Muhammad I Tapar ordered a series of major counterattacks led by commanders such as Mawdud, Aqsunqur al-Bursuqi, Bursuq II, and Ilghazi, but all failed.
+Sustained Muslim success came only later under Imad al-Din Zengi, whose campaigns began the gradual erosion of the Crusader states, which accelerated under Saladin.
+After losing land throughout the latter part of the 13th century, and having been without a power base since the Siege of Acre in 1291, the Crusader states finally collapsed in 1302.

 Historiography

 Latin Christendom was amazed by the success of the First Crusade for which the only credible explanation was divine providence.
 If the crusade had failed it is likely that the paradigm of crusading would have been abandoned.
 Instead, this form of religious warfare was popular for centuries and the crusade itself became one of the most written-about historic events of the medieval period.
-The historiography (history of the histories) of the First Crusade and the Crusades in general, as expected, show works that reflect the views of the authors and the times that they lived in.
-Critical analyses of these works can be found in studies by Jonathan Riley-Smith and Christopher Tyerman.
+Critical analyses of histories of the Crusades can be found in studies by Jonathan Riley-Smith and Christopher Tyerman.